 Since the RV arrived back on Aug 1, 2014 we have made some upgrades to our unit.
 The first one I highly recommend are called JT Strongarms.
 They help stabilize the rv from shaking so much.
 Now please note that you are always going to have some shaking going on because it’s an RV but between this and the X-Chocks on the wheels it really takes it down to barely anything!
 We purchased our set from Amazon.
 They can be purchased at other RV product stores though like Camping World and such.
 They come in different sizes for different rigs.
 Ours is for the front and the rear of our 5th wheel but since we have stabilizers on the rear legs already we didn’t install them back there.

 Update: Jan 2017 – We wound up adding some stabilizers under the RV.
 We have 4 of them.
 They come in a 2 pack.
-Although they are expensive if you are full timing and especially if you are stationary then these are the best!
+Although they are expensive if you are full timing and especially if you are stationary then THESE are the best!
 The only rocking we feel in the rv now is if the washer/dryer combo is running a spin cycle.
-I also recommend getting some of these Jack Pads as well to put under the stabilizers.
+I also recommend getting some wood squares cut out of treated wood bought at somewhere like Home Depot or Lowes.
 That way you don’t have to keep adjusting them if the ground shifts a little.

 Another modification that we made was to our front door.
 The Screen Door Cross Bar – Black Handle.
 It was getting hard to close with just the handle.
 I found this bar, that is very easy to install, at Camping World.
 It has made a huge difference with how easily we can close the front door now.